anupamberi/iOS-GreenRecipes/README.md

 `git clone git@github.com:anupamberi/iOS-GreenRecipes.git`

-One the repository is cloned, the application can be launched using the normal Xcode app launch button and by selecting an IPhone simulator.
+Once the repository is cloned, the application can be launched using the normal Xcode app launch button and by selecting an IPhone simulator.